cybercongress/cybercongress/site/content/post/game-of-links.md

 Where <img src="11c596de17c342edeed29f489aa4b274.svg?invert_in_darkmode&sanitize=true" align=middle width=9.423880949999988pt height=14.15524440000002pt/> is Euler–Mascheroni constant =0.57721..., <img src="6631c51e2108c8128d4e1b3dd8319d52.svg?invert_in_darkmode&sanitize=true" align=middle width=47.23886309999999pt height=27.77565449999998pt/> .

-> Notice!
+> Please note!
 Only retrievable CIDs take part in the Game.
-We assume Agents should also be content providers and responsible for content availability.
+We assume that Masters should also be content providers and responsible for content availability.
 Please make sure that your content is pinned and responding.
 Otherwise, the unreachable CIDs will be excluded and rewards will be distributed between `1000 - N` CIDs, where N is the number of unreachable CIDs.

 ## The bandwidth load of every participant

 According to our resource credits model, there are no transactional fees.
 We use bandwidth.
-The value of the users' bandwidth is the ability of a user to send messages, make links and transact.
+The value of the users' bandwidth is the ability of the user to send messages, make links and transact.

 Each message type has an assigned bandwidth cost.
-For this discipline we're using ONLY bandwidth spend on linking.
+For this discipline, we're using ONLY the bandwidth spent on linking.

-All bandwidth spending data is available at the `account_bandwidth?address=` RPC.
-After the game 6 TCYBs will be distributed to players addresses according to their weight coefficient (of spend bandwidth).
-In other words - per how much bandwidth they have spent on linking during the Game.
-It decreases if the network has a low load and increases if the load is high - between 0.01 and inf.
-That's mean you can spend the same amount of bandwidth for 1000 links in low network load as with 10 links.
-The bandwidth spent on linking call Karma.
+All the bandwidth spending data is available at the `account_bandwidth?address=` RPC.
+After the game, 6 TCYBs will be distributed to players addresses according to their weight coefficient of the spent bandwidth.
+In other words, per how much bandwidth they have spent on linking during the Game.
+It decreases if the network has a low load and increases if the load is high, between 0.01 and inf.
+This means you can spend the same amount of bandwidth for 1000 links in the load od the network is low and the same situation can apply to 10 links.
+The bandwidth spent on linking is called Karma.

 The network has a desirable bandwidth of 16000 blocks (\~24 h).
-If the current bandwidth is equal to this value it means everything is normal, and the multiplier parameter is 1.00.
+If the current bandwidth is equal to this value it means everything is normal and the multiplier parameter is 1.00.
 In all other cases, the multiplier is corrected dependent on the upload or the download of the network.

 The value of the multiplier is recalculated every 10 blocks (\~1 minute) according to the load of the network and has a 16000 blocks (\~24 h) window.
 You can always find it on the Game monitors.